-- As you’re writing or revising your plan, identify the team who supports you, your talent pipeline, succession plan and your plan to remain competitive in an increasingly competitive environment.
+- As you’re writing or revising your plan, identify the teams who support you, your talent pipeline, your succession plan and your plan to remain competitive in an increasingly competitive environment.

 3. The Marketing Plan — Where you want to go and how you will get there

 Your Marketing Plan explains how you’re going to get your customers to buy your products or services.
-Part of this exercise involves identifying your target market — the group of customers you want to sell to.
-It should also include:
+Part of this exercise involves defining your target market — the group of customers you want to sell to.
+Your Marketing Plan should also include:

-- Your products, service and unique selling proposition.
+- Your products, service and unique selling proposition (USP).
 What are the features of your product or service and what makes it unique?
 How is it different from what your competitors offer?

 - Your pricing strategy.
 Determining the price to charge can seem tricky – you want it to be competitive but still make a reasonable profit.
-By calculating your costs, estimating the benefits to customers and comparing your offering to others can help you come up with the price
+Calculating your costs, estimating the benefits to customers and comparing your offering to others can help you come up with the price

 - Your sales and delivery strategy.
 How will your product or service get to your customers?
 And how much will it cost?
 How will you manage your inventory and transaction processing?

-- Advertising and promotion strategy.
+- Your advertising and promotion strategy.
 Here you’ll want to describe how you’re going to deliver your unique selling proposition to your prospective customers.
-Start by thinking about the message you want to deliver and the advertising and promotion tactics (website, social media, emails, radio, magazines) which will reach your audience most effectively.
+Start by thinking about the message you want to deliver and the advertising and promotional tactics you’ll use (e.g., company website, social media, emails, radio, etc.) to reach your audience most effectively and efficiently.
 Be sure to prioritize your activities and budget for them accordingly.